lddubeau/saxes/README.md

 Designed with [node](http://nodejs.org/) in mind, but should work fine in the browser or other CommonJS implementations.

+Saxes does not support Node versions older than 8.

 ## Notable Differences from Sax.

 * Saxes aims to be much stricter than sax with regards to XML